nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

 what we keep saying: there will always a vulnerability somewhere in our system, so our only option is to try to make its exploitation insane.

-But let's see what are theses proactive measures...
+But let's see what are these proactive measures...

 ### Permission hardening

 Brad Spengler, author of [grsecurity](http://grsecurity.net/), has long been vocal on the fact that too much information were leaked to user land.
-In consequence, grsec includes a lot of restrictions to prevent theses information leaks.
+In consequence, grsec includes a lot of restrictions to prevent these information leaks.
 But what are we talking about?

 `/proc`, `/sys` and `/debug` pseudo-filesystems contain files revealing kernel addresses, statistics, memory mapping, etc.\
-Except in debugging session, theses information are totally useless and meaningless.
-Nevertheless, most of theses files are world readable by default.
+Except in debugging session, these information are totally useless and meaningless.
+Nevertheless, most of these files are world readable by default.
 This is godsend if you are an attacker: no need to bruteforce kernel addresses (and we know that bruteforcing this kind of thing in kernel land is never a good idea)!

-Dan Rosenberg and Kees Cook (of the Ubuntu security team) worked hard to merge theses restrictions into the official upstream tree:
+Dan Rosenberg and Kees Cook (of the Ubuntu security team) worked hard to merge these restrictions into the official upstream tree:

 -   [`dmesg_restrict`](http://news.gmane.org/find-root.php?message_id=%3c1289273338.6287.128.camel%40dan%3e):
     access to kernel log buffer (used by `dmesg(8)`) now require